addyosmani/backbone-fundamentals/README.md

 **Facade**

-Found in `aura/facade.js`

 Next, we have an implementation of the facade pattern.
-Now the classical facade pattern applied to JavaScript would probably look a little like this:
+The classical facade pattern applied to JavaScript would probably look a little like this:

+From `aura/facade.js`:

 ```javascript